LEATHERLAND ANCESTRY : HOME

-I was lucky enough to be able to find out much from my late grandfather and two late great uncles, who all lived into their 90s.
-My mother - now in her 88th year - continues to surprise me with nuggests of useful information, as does my uncle.
+I was lucky enough to be able to find out much by talking to my grandfather, Charles Leatherland, and two great uncles, who all lived into their 90s.
+My Uncle, John Leatherland, who began the family history research, sadly passed away in April 2018.

 I am not a Leatherland.
 The Leatherlands are my maternal family line.
-My grandfather, Charles Edward Leatherland, was a major inspiriation in my life.
-My site www.charlesleatherland.infolooks at his life and achievements.
+My grandfather, Charles Leatherland, was a major inspiriation in my life and my site www.charlesleatherland.info looks at his life and achievements.